MS Deadline and Application for Fall 2022

 Applicants should specify the research area(s) of interest on the application:

 Applicants are encouraged to contact one or more faculty with whom they might wish to pursue their dissertation research.
-This is especially important for students interested in the Ecology, Behavior & Evolution and Marine Biology program areas, where applicants are typically admitted to work specifically with one or more faculty members.
+This is especially important for students interested in the Ecology, Behavior & Evolution and Marine Biology program areas, where applicants are typically admitted to work specifically with one or more faculty members; please visit the Ecology, Behavior & Evolution page for more information about contacting faculty and to see a list of faculty members currently seeking graduate students.
 The Cell & Molecular Biology and Neurobiology program areas require laboratory rotations during which students can explore their interests, but it is often useful to contact a faculty member.

 Not sure if our programs are right for you?
 Please review the information located on the rest of this page and be sure to explore some of BU’s related interdisciplinary programs: Molecular Biology, Cell Biology & Biochemistry (MCBB), Neuroscience, and Bioinformatics.